Thursday, January 26, 2023

 Antifragile (Updated)

-This is an updated version of the Antifragility mental model that were published long time ago.
+This is a second update of the Antifragility mental model that were published long time ago.
 I will continue to update more models during the next year, but the next update may take a while.

 Antifragile: ”A thing that is improved by variations, turmoil, stressors, mistakes, etc.” In this model, I use the word shocks as a common word for the aforementioned.

 Shocks harm fragile items and persons.
-They do not affect the robust, you cannot invert fragile and get resilient.
+Shocks do not affect the resilient.
+Yet, you cannot invert fragile and get resilient.
 You get antifragile.
 It gets better with shocks.
 Antifragile wants you to abuse it within limits.
-These limits are very high.
+These limits are high.
 Antifragile things are common in nature, but rare in man-made inorganic constructs.
 Genetic code and human bodies are antifragile.
-Buildings, bridges, and large companies are fragile.
+Buildings, bridges, and companies are fragile.

 Antifragile systems need shocks to function.
 They finally die without them.
-They also communicate with their environment via shocks.
 These systems work better when you do not change them.
-Fragile systems get worse without any changes.
+Fragile systems get worse without changes.
 Bottom-up approaches increase antifragility in these systems.
 Top-up approaches diminish it or destroy them.
-Even though antifragile systems get better with shocks, they have limitations, for example with the sizes of shocks.
-Your body can handle hundreds of small rocks separately, but it cannot handle one rock that has the size of hundreds of small rocks.
+Even though antifragile systems get better with shocks, they have limitations.
+Your body can handle hundreds of little rocks separately, but it cannot handle one rock that has the size of hundreds of little ones.

 Noticing fragility and antifragility